 - We Can Rebuild Him: In his case, it was a slow and (maybe) painful process.

 He came with Dorothy to the Emerald City looking for courage, and the Wizard helped him acquire it.
 He is loyal and brave, and often acts as a bodyguard for Ozma on state occasions, or to Dorothy when she's out on adventures.
 But he's the first to admit that he's still scared sometimes.

-Status Quo Is God: A weird version of this happens with him in later Oz books.
+- Status Quo Is God: A weird version of this happens with him in later Oz books.
 While the Scarecrow and the Tin Woodman both keep the gifts given to them by the Wizard (and indeed seldom pass up an opportunity to brag about them) the Lion returns to being a self-admitted coward in his subsequent appearances.
 This goes unexplained for several books, until The Cowardly Lion of Oz, where the Lion simply mentions that the courage the wizard gave him has "worn off."
 Which makes perfect sense when you think about it.
 The Scarecrow and the Tin Woodman both received tangible, lasting placebos and were still in the possession of their "magnificent brains" and "kind heart" in later books — but the Lion simply drank an unidentified liquid, and didn't have the same kind of physical reminder.
 No wonder he alone slipped back into his previous behavior.

 - Talking Animal: The Oz books are filled with them, but the Cowardly Lion was the first (unless you count Toto, who doesn't begin talking until much later anyway).

 Dorothy's faithful dog who travels with her in the many adventures in the Land of Oz.
 Toto is a small, black dog with long silky hair.

 - Female Feline, Male Mutt: Forms this dynamic with Dorothy's other pet, Eureka the Kitten.